 Item Formula Default Cost Apportionment for Non-Standard Responses (Section VI.A.4.b) An incident-specific cost apportionment agreement should be considered for fires involving multiple jurisdictions that have received a non-standard initial response as defined in the AIWFMP.
-A fire originating in the Critical, Full, or Pre-conversion Modified Fire Management Option that is not immediately suppressed due to lack of resources or safety concerns may be a likely candidate for an incident-specific cost apportionment agreement.
+A fire originating in the Critical, Full, or Preconversion Modified Fire Management Option that is not immediately suppressed due to lack of resources or safety concerns may be a likely candidate for an incident-specific cost apportionment agreement.
 By default, non-standard initial responses will be apportioned as described in Section VI.A.4 above.
 Default Cost Apportionment for Merged Fires (Section VI.A.4.c) An incident-specific cost apportionment agreement should be considered for allocating costs between fires that involve multiple jurisdictions and have merged (burned together).
-See ICS-209 and agency final fire reports directions for reporting requirements and reference 2016 NWCG memo EB-M-16-024 and attachments EB-M-16-024a and EB-M-16-024b for additional considerations.
+See ICS-209 and agency final fire reports directions for reporting requirements.
 By default, when wildfires merge, costs for each fire will be maintained independently and will be apportioned as described in Section VI.A.4 above.
 Default Cost Apportionment for Overwintering Fires (Section VI.A.4.c) An incident-specific cost apportionment agreement should be considered for overwintering fires that are reported as originating on a different jurisdiction than the previous year.
 Default Cost Apportionment for Fires that originate in Canada (Section VI.A.4.c) An incident-specific cost apportionment agreement should be considered for fires that originate in Canada and spread into Alaska.
 Default Cost Apportionment for Incident Complexes (Section VI.A.4) Costs will be attributed to each fire in the complex and apportioned as listed above.
 Complex costs that cannot be attributed to individual fires will be prorated and apportioned as a percentage of effort/cost attributed to each fire.
 An incident-specific cost apportionment agreement should be considered for allocating costs between fires involving multiple jurisdictions that are managed as an Incident Complex.
 Only costs that cannot be reasonably attributed to an individual fire will be assigned to the Complex code unless otherwise directed in an incident-specific cost apportionment agreement.
 Incident costs charged to the Complex will be allocated to individual fires based on the percentage of effort involved in managing individual fires.
-The allocation method employed will be documented in the incident-specific cost apportionment agreement By default, when wildfires are assigned to a complex, costs for each fire within the complex will be apportioned as described in Section VI.A.4 above.
-By default, costs charged to the complex code will be allocated to individual fires prior to apportionment as follows: $FireTotal_x = FireCode_x + \left(ComplexCode \frac{FireCode_1 + FireCode_2}{(FireCode_1 + FireCode_2 + FireCode_3 + \cdots + FireCode_n)}\right)$ Where: $FireCode_x = Costs \ charged \ to \ individual \ fire \ codes$ $ComplexCode = Costs \ charged \ to \ complex \ code$ $n = number \ of \ fires \ in \ complex$
+The allocation method employed will be documented in the incident-specific cost apportionment agreement.
+By default, when wildfires are assigned to a complex, costs for each fire within the complex will be apportioned as described in Section VI.A.4 above.
+By default, costs charged to the complex code will be allocated to individual fires prior to apportionment as follows: $FireCode_x = FireCode_x + \left(ComplexCode \frac{FireCode_x}{(FireCode_1 + FireCode_2 + FireCode_3 + \cdots + FireCode_n)}\right)$ Where: $FireCode_x = Costs \ charged \ to \ individual \ fire \ codes$ $ComplexCode = Costs \ charged \ to \ complex \ code$ $n = number \ of \ fires \ in \ complex$